-3.3 PTA Modeling
+3.2 PTA Modelling

-As the central modeling formalism, PTAs are employed to describe the behavior of GOMX-3, with special emphasis being put on flexibility w.r.t. the optimization objective.
-In order to allow for easy extensibility, the model has been kept modular and generic.
-Notably, the PTA formalism is not expressive enough for the nonlinearities of the kinetic battery model.
+As the central modelling formalism PTAs are employed when modelling the behaviour of GoMX-3, with special emphasis being put on flexibility w.r.t. the optimization objective.
+In order to allow for easy extensibility, the modelling was purposely kept modular and generic.
+Notably, the TA formalism is not expressive enough for the nonlinearities of the kinetic battery model.
 Therefore we use a simple linear model (intuitively corresponding to a single well holding liquid) instead, and account for this discrepancy later.
 The component models belong to the following categories.

-- Background load comprises the energy consumption of modules that are always active, including the ADS-B module for tracking airplanes, the gyroscopes and magnetorquers (even though not at full power) for keeping the attitude invariant. - Jobs are dealt with in a generic way, so that only the common characteristics are modeled.
-A job has a finite time window of when it can be executed, it may be skipped, it may require an a priori preheating time (to ramp up the physical modules related to the job) as well as a specific attitude, it may need to activate a set of related modules inducing piecewise constant loads, and its windows may occur in a periodic pattern. - Battery represents a relatively simple linear battery which can support piecewise constant loads.
+Background load comprises the energy consumption of modules that are always active, including the ADS-B module for tracking airplanes, the gyroscopes and magnetorquers (even though not at full power) for keeping the attitude invariant.

+Jobs are dealt with in a generic way, so that only the common characteristics are modelled.
+A job has a finite time window of when it can be executed, it may be skipped, it may require an a priori preheating time (to ramp up the physical modules related to the job) as well as a specific attitude, it may need to activate a set of related modules inducing piecewise constant loads, its window may occur in a periodic pattern.

+Battery represents a relatively simple linear battery which can support piecewise constant loads.
 It keeps track of its (one-dimensional) state of charge and updates that based on the (dis)charge rate and the time until the load changes again.
-Since the battery is modeled as an automaton, the system can monitor and take decisions based on the remaining battery charge. - Attitude represents the predetermined attitude requirements of each job and the worst case slewing time of 5 minutes. - Insolation is a simple two-state automaton (sun and eclipse) based upon the predicted insolation times, triggering a constant energy infeed due to the solar panels.
+Since the battery is modelled as an automaton, the system can monitor and take decisions based on the remaining battery charge.

+Attitude represents the predetermined attitude requirements of each job and the worst case slewing time of 5 minutes.

+Insolation is a simple two-state automaton (sun and eclipse) based upon the predicted insolation times, triggering a constant energy infeed due to the solar panels.

-Among these components, the PTAs modeling the battery and the job aspects are the most interesting.
+Among these components, the PTAs modelling the battery and the job aspects are the most interesting.
 They are depicted in Figure 4 and explained in more detail below.